Skip to content

 What is Critical Thinking?

-Critical thinking can be defined as the ability to make rational and clear, non-bias judgements based on your analysis of available facts, evidence and observation makes you a good critical thinker.
+Critical thinking can be defined as the ability to make rational and clear, non-bias judgements based on your analysis of available facts, evidence and observations.

 Critical thinking is made up of many different components and skills.
 One common feature is analysis - we cover the key characteristics of a critical thinker below.